A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: The Late Universe

+{\it Remark:} The canonical scalar field potential of Equation (\ref{early15b}) describing the transition between the inflation (vacuum energy) era and the $\alpha$-era involves hyperbolic functions.
+The inflation due to another scalar field with a hyperbolic potential was investigated recently in \cite{basilakos} and confronted to the Planck 2015 data set, giving promising results.
+We are carrying out a similar study with the scalar field potential of Equation (\ref{early15b}) to test its performance against Planck inflationary parameters.

-\section{The late universe}
+\section{The Late Universe}

-In Ref. \cite{chavanis}, we have proposed to describe the transition between the $\alpha$-era and the dark energy era in the late universe by a single equation of state of the form (\ref{intro1}) with $k<0$ and $n<0$.
+In Reference \cite{chavanis2}, we have proposed to describe the transition between the $\alpha$-era and the dark energy era in the late universe by a single equation of state of the form of Equation (\ref{intro1}) with $k<0$ and $n<0$.
 It can be written as